Shutterstock (NYSE:SSTK) Releases FY 2021 Earnings Guidance

-Several research analysts recently weighed in on SSTK shares.
-Zacks Investment Research lowered Shutterstock from a buy rating to a hold rating in a research report on Wednesday, June 30th.
-Truist Securities upped their price target on Shutterstock from $102.00 to $116.00 and gave the company a buy rating in a research report on Wednesday.
-Truist upped their price target on Shutterstock from $102.00 to $116.00 and gave the company a buy rating in a research report on Wednesday.
-JMP Securities upped their price target on Shutterstock from $110.00 to $123.00 and gave the company an outperform rating in a research report on Wednesday.
-Finally, Needham & Company LLC upped their price target on Shutterstock from $105.00 to $120.00 and gave the company a buy rating in a research report on Wednesday.
-One research analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
-The company has a consensus rating of Buy and a consensus target price of $103.71.
+Shutterstock (NYSE:SSTK) last issued its quarterly earnings results on Tuesday, July 27th.
+The business services provider reported $1.02 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.62 by $0.40.
+The firm had revenue of $189.90 million for the quarter, compared to analyst estimates of $179.45 million.
+Shutterstock had a return on equity of 25.67% and a net margin of 14.93%.
+The company’s revenue was up 19.3% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $0.62 earnings per share.
+As a group, equities analysts predict that Shutterstock will post 2.36 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 16th.
-Investors of record on Thursday, September 2nd will be paid a dividend of $0.21 per share.
-The ex-dividend date of this dividend is Wednesday, September 1st.
-This represents a $0.84 annualized dividend and a yield of 0.80%.
-Shutterstock’s payout ratio is 41.58%.
+A number of research analysts recently weighed in on the company.
+Truist Securities upped their price target on Shutterstock from $102.00 to $116.00 and gave the stock a buy rating in a research note on Wednesday, July 28th.
+Zacks Investment Research lowered shares of Shutterstock from a buy rating to a hold rating in a research note on Wednesday, June 30th.
+Needham & Company LLC upped their price objective on shares of Shutterstock from $105.00 to $120.00 and gave the stock a buy rating in a report on Wednesday, July 28th.
+Truist lifted their price objective on shares of Shutterstock from $102.00 to $116.00 and gave the company a buy rating in a report on Wednesday, July 28th.
+Finally, JMP Securities boosted their target price on shares of Shutterstock from $110.00 to $123.00 and gave the stock an outperform rating in a research report on Wednesday, July 28th.
+One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+The stock presently has an average rating of Buy and an average target price of $103.71.

-In other Shutterstock news, Director Deirdre Mary Bigley sold 1,016 shares of the firm’s stock in a transaction that occurred on Friday, June 4th.
-The stock was sold at an average price of $89.23, for a total value of $90,657.68.
-Following the completion of the sale, the director now owns 8,250 shares in the company, valued at approximately $736,147.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Chairman Jonathan Oringer sold 67,975 shares of the firm’s stock in a transaction that occurred on Monday, May 3rd.
-The stock was sold at an average price of $88.69, for a total value of $6,028,702.75.
-Following the completion of the sale, the chairman now owns 13,327,404 shares of the company’s stock, valued at approximately $1,182,007,460.76.
+In other news, Director Deirdre Mary Bigley sold 1,016 shares of the firm’s stock in a transaction on Friday, June 4th.
+The stock was sold at an average price of $89.23, for a total transaction of $90,657.68.
+Following the completion of the sale, the director now directly owns 8,250 shares of the company’s stock, valued at approximately $736,147.50.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, Chairman Jonathan Oringer sold 310 shares of the stock in a transaction on Wednesday, July 14th.
+The shares were sold at an average price of $102.86, for a total value of $31,886.60.
+Following the transaction, the chairman now directly owns 12,995,070 shares of the company’s stock, valued at $1,336,672,900.20.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 212,362 shares of company stock valued at $19,745,504.
-37.40% of the stock is owned by corporate insiders.
+In the last quarter, insiders sold 144,387 shares of company stock valued at $13,716,802.
+Company insiders own 37.40% of the company’s stock.

 Shutterstock Company Profile